-In order to maintain the integrity of your sites and various services it requires, commands that utilize excessive CPU, memory, or I/O may be terminated.
-See the WP-CLI Best Practices section for ways to monitor for and avoid this scenario.
+In order to maintain the integrity of site performance on VIP and the various services they require, commands that utilize excessive CPU, memory, or input/output (I/O) may be terminated.
+Review VIP’s recommendations for writing custom WP-CLI commands to optimize the performance of custom commands.

 Applications missing from